ledesmablt/spotify-cli/README.md

-  history   List your recently played tracks. next      Play the next track in the queue. pause     Pause playback. play      Resume playback, search for a track/album/playlist, or select a URI to play. previous  Play the previous track in the queue. queue     Add a track or album to your queue. repeat    Turn repeat on (all/track) or off. save      Save a track, album, artist, or playlist. search    Search for any Spotify content. shuffle   Turn shuffle on or off. status    Describe the current playback session. toggle    Resume any paused playback, or pause it if already running.
+  history   List your recently played tracks. next      Play the next track in the queue. pause     Pause playback. play      Resume playback, search for a track/album/playlist, or select a... previous  Play the previous track in the queue. queue     Add a track or album to your queue. repeat    Turn repeat on (all/track) or off. save      Save a track, album, artist, or playlist. search    Search for any Spotify content. seek      Seek to time (default unit: seconds) in the current track. shuffle   Turn shuffle on or off. status    Describe the current playback session. toggle    Resume any paused playback, or pause it if already running.